rbukya1/speech-emotion-recognition-using-deep-learning/README.md

 - Toronto emotional speech set (TESS)
 - Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)

-combined for modeling.
-The Datasets file consists of dataset briefing as well as website link to download datsets.
+combined for modeling.<br>The Datasets file consists of dataset briefing as well as website link to download datsets.